Mayvenn/standalone-test-server/README.md

 Instead of mocking or stubbing HTTP requests, this library can spawn a basic web server that run any ring handler while recording all incoming requests.

 We use it at Mayvenn to write tests with a simulated http api.
+We've written a short [blog post](http://engineering.mayvenn.com/2015/06/26/Testing-External-HTTP-Requests/) to help explain some of the motivation/reasoning behind this small library.

 ## Installation